7.4M

 It breaks down.
 Unlike most compostables, PHA doesn't need to be sent to a special facility to biodegrade.
 Whether it ends up in soil, the ocean, or landfill, the organisms already present there will break it down naturally, leaving nothing harmful behind.

-What bin do Terra Sol products belong in?
+Which bin do Terra Sol products belong in?

 Is PHA commercially competitive?

 Yes.
-In most cases, switching to Terra Sol is a material change, not a price increase.
+In most cases, switching to Terra Sol is a big material change, not a big price increase.
 We're backed by Australian manufacturing and scalable supply, so you're not paying a premium just to do the right thing.

 Who makes the PHA in Terra Sol products?